Moreholidays December Llama Day

 “What we plant in the soil of contemplation, we shall reap in the harvest of action.” – – Meister Eckhart

-History and Origin of World Soil Day
+History and Origin of International World Soil Day

 In 2002, the International Union of Soil Sciences (IUSS) recommended and promoted the creation of International Soil Day.
 The objective is to raise awareness of soil as a vital part of a healthy ecosystem.
 Then in June 2013, the Food and Agriculture Organization (FAO) Conference approved the creation of this important holiday.
 Finally, in December 2013, the UN General Assembly made it official, declaring December 5, 2014, as the first annual World Soil Day.